 Figure 1.
-Typical Steel Truss Bridge
+Typical Steel Truss Pier

 These built-up lattice type members and their connections can be the weak link in the seismic load path.
-Recent experimental testing of these members revealed that they suffer global and local buckling causing significant member strength and stiffness degradation resulting in loss of pier lateral strength and major structural damage during an earthquake (Lee and Bruneau [1]).
-Existing, riveted connections and deck diaphragm bracing members typically possess little to no ductility (Ritchie [2]).
+Recent experimental testing of these members revealed that they suffer global and local buckling causing significant member strength and stiffness degradation resulting in loss of pier lateral strength and major structural damage during an earthquake (Lee & Bruneau 2003).
+Existing, riveted connections and deck diaphragm bracing members typically possess little to no ductility (Ritchie et. al. 1999).
 Another possible non-ductile failure location is the anchorage connection at the pier-to-foundation interface.
 Analysis of "typical" steel-concrete connections suggests it may be unable to resist even moderate seismic demands.